Find out what's planned to help users deal with Brexit

-Those of you who joined us for our 2018 SAP Business One User Day at Hampton Court will know that SAP has been planning for Brexit for a long time.
+Those of you who joined us for our 2018 User Day at Hampton Court have already found out more about the SAP Business One Brexit update.
+It seems that SAP has been planned for Brexit for a long time.
 Due to the uncertainty around the specifics of the UK’s withdrawal from the EU, SAP has been working on a number of scenarios to help SAP Business One users make the transition when the UK finally departs the EU.

 Last week, the EU agreed to postpone the UK’s withdrawal date until May 22, 2019 – if Parliament can finally agree on the proposed Withdrawal Agreement before 29 March.
 If Parliament is unable to agree a deal, the EU has postponed the withdrawal date until April 12, 2019.